 Open-ended Projects

 The Reggio approach takes into strong consideration children’s innate proclivity to inquire and learn.
-Students are encouraged to explore and make hypothesizes, and to depict their understanding through any of their “hundreds of languages” (expressive, communicative, and cognitive)—words, movement, drawing, painting, building, sculpture, shadow play, collage, dramatic play, music, to name a few—that they systemically explore and combine.
-6
+Students are encouraged to explore and make hypothesizes and to depict their understanding through any of their “hundreds of languages” (expressive, communicative, and cognitive)—words, movement, drawing, painting, building, sculpture, shadow play, collage, dramatic play, music, to name a few—that they systemically explore and combine. [ref] “Three Approaches from Europe: Waldorf, Montessori, and Reggio Emilia“, Carolyn Pope Edwards [/ref]

-How can the Reggio approach be implemented within a traditional curriculum?
+How can we implement the Reggio Emilia approach within a traditional curriculum?

-It reminds us that children are receptive, social beings that will model their behaviour on the interactions they have with their peers and with adults, actively participating in creating their identity and the identity of others.
+Children learn and imitate behavior from their friends and adults, shaping their own identity and the identity of others.
 Implementing changes to create a safe and balanced environment for all students can certainly benefit all.

 What we have to do now is draw out the image of the child, draw the child out of the desperate situations that many children find themselves in.
 If we redeem the child from these difficult situations, we redeem ourselves.